N4ZEN/FCWS-stimulation/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
+The aim of the system is to investigate the Memory management capabilities of Java and Go as a Platform for a Forward Collision Warning system.
+The system is implemented in Java and Go, both with the same designs.
+The resource efficiency and manegment of the systems are compared using **memory usage benchmarking** and **garbage collection execution times**.

 *************
 This program stimulates the Forward Collision Warning system in a car.